 During college, I studied at Kansas State University, Fort Hays State University, Martin Luther College, and Wisconsin Lutheran Seminary.
-I finally graduated with my MDiv in 2013.
+I finally graduated with my Masters of Divinity in 2013.

 During school I also served one year in Pachuca, Hidalgo, Mexico as an English teacher while we started a new congregation.
 As a result of my training and experience, I am fluent in Spanish.
 I also served in Findlay, Ohio for my vicar year.

 For my first 4 1/2 years as a pastor, I was blessed to serve St. Andrew's Lutheran Church in Saint Paul Park, MN.
 Zion is the second church I have served as a full time pastor and I have been working here since April 2018.

 My wife, Hannah (Buschkopf) and I were married on 07/08/09.
 And the LORD has blessed us with two children, Ruth (Dec.
 '15) and Zechariah (Feb '18).